 System voltage is 24 volts DC.
 Power is generated by a single 28 volt

 55 amp alternator is mounted on the front of the engine.
-Circuits are protected
+Circuits are

 by re-settable circuit breakers rated to US mil specs.
 Electrical cable